 When I was a puppy I lost my mum.
 I was all alone in the world with no one to turn to.
 I saw some U.N.
 World Food Programme staff and started following them because I just knew in my bones they would help me.
 They did.
 They picked me up, gave me some food (they were very on-message), and searched high and low for my mum with no success.
 At the end of the day, they took me to their office and said it could be my new home.

 When I learned about the Rohingya, I remembered the dark time in my life when I had no one to turn to.
 I remembered how the U.N.
 World Food Programme stepped in to help me.
 That made me so sure that I wanted to help them in return, so I asked for a job.

 They say dogs with jobs are the happiest and that is definitely true for me.
 I love that I get to spend my days surrounded by colleagues I love and who love me back.
 I love the camera, and I know how to pose in a way that makes my colleagues laugh.
 But most of all, I love seeing the difference we’re making in peoples lives each and every day.
 For me, every day is Take Your Dog to Work Day, and I couldn’t be happier about it.

-Here at World Food Program USA, we’ve been working from home since March 13th 2020, so every day has been Take Your Dog to Work Day.
-Each of our pups has since earned the humanitarian title for providing some much-needed humor and nose boops during this unprecedented global moment.
+Here at World Food Program USA, we are still primarily working from home – so most days have been Take Your Dog to Work Day!
+Since March 2020, each of our pups has earned the humanitarian title for providing some much-needed humor and nose boops during this unprecedented global moment.
 Say hello to some of our four-legged colleagues: